jeromeetienne/AR.js/README.md

 1. Direct your android browser to [this url](https://jeromeetienne.github.io/AR.js/three.js/examples/mobile-performance.html).
 2. Point your phone at a hiro marker.

 You are done!
-It will open a webpage which read the phone webcam, localize an hiro marker and add 3d on top of it.
+It will open a webpage which read the phone webcam, localize a hiro marker and add 3d on top of it.
 Here is an example of [hiro marker](http://wibiwardhono.lecture.ub.ac.id/files/2015/01/HIRO.jpg).
 You can print the marker too or you can just display it on your desktop screen, like below.